-While rice is cooking, add all sauce ingredients to a food processor or blender and blend until smooth.
-Add more water, if necessary, to achieve desired consistency.
+While rice is cooking, add all sauce ingredients to a blender and blend until smooth or whisk with a fork until smooth.
+Add a couple tablespoons of water, if needed, to achieve desired consistency.
 Set peanut sauce aside for later.

 Heat large pan over high heat and then add 1 tablespoon of olive oil and garlic.
 Add broccoli, carrots and red pepper and cook for 2-3 minutes until slightly tender but still crunchy.
 Set vegetables aside in a bowl.